suglasp/suglasp/references.md

 [Orval](https://www.orval.be/en/)  - One of the well known Trappist beers and in my opinion, one of the best.\
 [Chimay](https://chimay.com/en/) - The second best Trappist you need to try.\
 [Westvleteren](https://www.trappistwestvleteren.be/en) - Try Westvleteren 12.
 The Abby and monks still brew the beer.\
 [St. Bernardus](https://www.sintbernardus.be/en) - Nice beer and I use the dark one to make Flemish Stew.
-It's not a Trappist, but the same recipe of Westvleteren.\
+It's not a Trappist, but the same recipe 'shared' with  Westvleteren.\
 [Brigand](https://www.vanhonsebrouck.be/en/beers/brigand/) - A better beer.\
 [Hoegaarden](https://hoegaarden.com/) - Wheate beer.
 Always serve this very cold and in a chilled glass.
 Never drink it on room temperature!\
 During the summer months, try Geuze and Lambiek.
 It's a light beer from the outer regions of Brussels and the breweries are local heritage for over 100's of years.